CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_02_active_directory.md

 ## Intended additional OU

-A `Groups` OU was also identified as necessary for later clean administration, although it had not yet been created at the time this work session paused.
+A `Groups` OU was identified as necessary for cleaner administration in later phases.

 ## Why OUs were created